MendezAlex-FS/pixi-pong/README.md

 ### Installation

-_Follow the below instruction to get you started with the car finder repository._
+_Follow the below instruction to get you started with the pixi pong repository._

 1. Clone the repo
    ```sh